Law enforcement technology: Four trends to know for 2026

 - Although AI and data are dominating law enforcement technology news, effective policing will always hinge on human oversight and compassion.

 Over the last 100 years, we’ve seen enormous changes in policing.
-Advances in law enforcement technology have helped departments become more data-driven, operationally ready and agile, but where is the industry headed next?
+Advances in law enforcement technology have helped police fleets become more data-driven, operationally ready and agile, but where is the industry headed next?

 I’ve always been fascinated by this question.
 And although I’ve seen innovation drive smarter public safety in countless ways throughout my career, one reality is becoming clear: With AI and data, the next decade of policing could be poised for more transformation than ever before.
-To learn more about law enforcement’s future, I recently attended the 2025 International Association of Chiefs of Police (IACP) conference.
-Amid the workshops, exhibitions and networking opportunities, a core message came into focus: While innovation is constant, policing must remain centered on empathy and human oversight.
+To better understand law enforcement’s future, I recently attended the 2025 International Association of Chiefs of Police (IACP) conference.
+From the workshops and discussions, it was clear that the industry is keenly focused on using technology for data-driven decision-making, officer support and community transparency.

 Swift and decisive actions - Communities expect their public safety teams to be ready to help them as soon as they place the call.
 But without dependable police vehicles, operational readiness is at stake.
 Fleet data can help your team stay prepared by allowing you to accurately predict maintenance needs, reduce breakdown risk and limit unplanned downtime.